 A final quick tip before getting into the recommendations: to keep costs down, download the Libby app.
 All you need is a library card, and it gives you free access to a huge amount of free audiobooks and ebooks.

 Now, let’s dig into the best books for teenage boys to read.
 Several have screen adaptations you can enjoy afterward, and many are perfect to enjoy as audiobooks too.
+To help you choose the right books, I’ve also included the recommended reading age from Common Sense Media.

 The best books of all time for teen boys to read